Halifax Psychologist

 ● Shyness and social anxiety

-● Obsessive-compulsive behavior
+● Obsessive-compulsive behaviours

 ● Eating disorders and body image problems